airshipit/airshipctl/docs/source/cli/airshipctl_cluster.md

 ## airshipctl cluster

-Manage Kubernetes clusters
+Airshipctl command to manage kubernetes clusters

 ### Synopsis

-This command provides capabilities for interacting with a Kubernetes cluster, such as getting status and deploying initial infrastructure.
+Provides capabilities for interacting with a Kubernetes cluster, such as getting status and deploying initial infrastructure.